 3. Better Security and Compliance

-If HR and IT departments operate separately, the security component is postponed to the last or executed rudely.
-But when they work together, access levels, rules for devices, and training on policy automatically fit into a single package.
+When human resources and information technology departments work independently, the security component is either put off until the very end or carried out in an impolite manner.
+However, when they collaborate, access levels, rules for devices, and training on policy are automatically incorporated into a single package.

 4. A More Supportive Employee Experience

-When HR and IT work well together, there are no additional points of possible frustration for the newcomers.
+There are no additional points of possible frustration for newcomers when HR-IT work together effectively, which is a reflection of HR-IT alignment in the onboarding process at the company.
 They receive their tools, know where they are supposed to be and when, and feel like the organization is ready to receive them.

 According to Gallup, making sure the onboarding process is strong increases the possibility of new-hire retention by 82%.
-The case illustrates just how significant the first experience within the organization can be.
-People’s self-esteem grows when they receive value and support from the outset.
+This case demonstrates how critically important the initial experience within an organization can be, particularly when it comes to enhancing the experience of newly hired employees.

 5. Systems That Grow With the Company

-With several automated steps, cloud systems, and shared dashboards, you can onboard more people quickly, but the quality remains.
+More people can be brought on board in a shorter amount of time if you have several automated steps, cloud-based systems, and shared dashboards.
 According to Deloitte, companies can scale their operation by 40% faster with the tied-up HR-IT operations.

 Smooth Onboarding Starts With Collaboration